What Is Customer Education? (+Best Software, Types of Programs)

 1. More effective and faster onboarding

-A poor onboarding experience can be caused by poor communication, unclear instructions, and limited customer support.
-Integrating different customer education formats into the onboarding process motivates users to explore your product and its different functionalities.
-If your customers don’t understand their value during their first few weeks with business, they’re more likely not to adopt your product at all.
+A poor user onboarding experience can be caused by poor communication, unclear instructions, and limited customer support.
+Integrating different customer education formats into onboarding motivates users to explore your product and its various functionalities.
+If your customers don’t understand their value during their first few weeks of business, they’re more likely not to adopt your product.

 Customer onboarding software accelerates the onboarding process and helps you introduce an application’s features to customers, train new users on a product’s capabilities and feature set, and drive digital adoption.